fyngyrz/aa_macro/README.md

 ## More

-At the top of the class in the `aa_macro.py` file, all the various features are described.
-At the end of the class there are a series of examples that will execute if you simply type this at the command line:
+At the top of the class in the [aa_macro.py](aa_macro.py) file, all the various features are described in what amounts to a quick-reference style format.
+At the end of the import library containing the class there are a series of examples that will execute if you simply type this at the command line:

     python aa_macro.py